4 DAYS FROM $1,699

 You’ll be back in time for lunch on board.
 As your ship makes its way towards Budapest you will relax on board.

 Discover the best of Budapest

 Wake up in Budapest, which you’ll see this morning on a city tour.
 Almost the entirety of Budapest’s historic center has been declared a UNESCO World Heritage Site, and you’ll see the best of it as you visit the Buda Castle Quarter and elegant Andrássy Avenue.

 Arguably Budapest’s most historic building, the Parliament towers over the Danube with its intriguing blend of architectural styles and 365 spires — one for every day of the year.
 Tour the inside of the Parliament building in this Vantage-exclusive experience that allows us fast-track entrance.
-Then, continue the afternoon with visits to the Citadel, Chain Bridge, Fisherman’s Bastion, Buda Castle, and more local landmarks; or, transfer to the Great Market Hall for a guided tour and an afternoon at leisure.
+Then, continue the afternoon with visits to the Citadel, Chain Bridge, Fisherman’s Bastion, Buda Castle, and more local landmarks; or, transfer to Zwack Museum to pour over the thousands of curiosities and sample Zwack’s famed dark herbal bitter Unicum.
 We’ll cast off towards Kalocsa later this afternoon.

 Hands-on discovery in the folk center of Kalocsa, and tour choices in historic Pécs

 After an early breakfast you’ll depart for a full day of exploration.

 Visit the town of Kalocsa today and embark on a city tour that includes folk art workshops where you’ll try your hand at egg painting, embroidery, and the making of traditional Hungarian paprika bread.
 You’ll taste some local treats, too, before transferring to the pretty main square and entering Kalocsa’s cathedral for an organ concert.